-LVT 2015 r Guillaume is the current generation of the Gonnet family of Domaine Font de Michelle.
-He has two small lot organic red Châteauneuf-du-Papes from vineyards between Châteauneuf-du-Pape and Bédarrides in the east/south-east.
-They are both based on old vines, and the Bel Ami and Hommage à Maryline, the latter sadly in respect of his wonderful late mother, were both **** wines in 2015, the Maryline a ***** wine in 2016.
+LVT 2017 r Guillaume is the current generation of the Gonnet family of Domaine Font de Michelle.
+He has three small lot organic red Châteauneuf-du-Papes from vineyards between Châteauneuf-du-Pape and Bédarrides in the east/south-east.
+These are exciting wines; they are all based on old vines, and the Bel Ami and Hommage à Maryline, the latter sadly in respect of his wonderful late mother, were both **** wines in 2015, the Maryline a ***** wine in 2016.
 The Bel Ami and La Muse were both ****(*) wines in 2017.

-LVT 2015 r 2014 wh Neil Joyce is also owner of Domaine Dalméran at Saint-Etienne du Grès.
-This is a well-sited house in the west of the appellation, one that has been lavishly restored after years of being run down.
+LVT 2018 r 2019 wh Neil Joyce is also owner of Domaine Dalméran at Saint-Etienne du Grès.
+This is a well-sited 8 hectare estate in the west of the appellation, the house lavishly restored after years of being run down.
 The style is modern, the wines organic now.
-There were promising opening vintages, notably for the Tradition red, which varies between **** (2014) and ***(*) (2015); the other reds risk being overdone, at high prices, as well.
+There were promising opening vintages, notably for the Tradition red, which varies between **** (2014), ***(*) (2015) and ****(*) (2018, also STGT); the other reds risk being overdone, at high prices, as well.
 Very good red Vin de Pays 2011, and a highly enjoyable w.o.w. **** Côtes du Rhône red in 2016.

-LVT 2009 r The family that used to own Château Husson for five generations.
+LVT 2017 r 2017 wh The family that used to own Château Husson for five generations.
 Given up for reasons of succession and inheritance, the Grangets started in 2008 with 8 hectares in the east and north-east of the appellation.
 The wines are now organic

 LVT 2012 r 2011 wh Philippe Cambie's selection of wines, with sourcing in negociant or merchant form, crop purchases.
 Seeks pure fruit, gourmand style

-LVT 2015 r 2015 wh Part of the Skalli empire.
+LVT 2018 r 2015 wh Part of the Skalli empire.
 Steady quality, with a new name, the Côtes du Rhône Pavillon Réserve Saint-Pierre red a **** wine in 2015.
 The 2016 Vacqueyras Pierrelongue red was a genuine wine of character in 2016, **** wine [a leap forward in quality].
 From the northern Rhône, the 2015 Saint-Joseph Roquebrussane was a **** wine when tasted from casks

 LVT 2012 r Oenologue dimension here, new business, authentic Côtes du Rhône red, 60% Mourvèdre